 In Part 1, we covered free hosting for frontend apps.
-But what about your backend, database, and storage?
-A full-stack project needs auth, APIs, data storage, and media hosting — and you can get all of it for free too.
+But what about your backend, database and storage?
+A full-stack project needs auth, APIs, data storage and media hosting.
+And you can get all of it for free too.

 Backend